SC stays NCLAT order restoring Cyrus Mistry as executive chairman of Tata Group

 "We find there are lacunae in the judicial orders passed by the NCLAT," the bench said issuing notices to Mistry and others.
 Tata Sons Private Ltd (TSPL) challenged the December 18 decision of NCLAT that gave a big relief to Cyrus Investment Pvt Ltd and Mistry, restoring him as the executive chairman of TSPL.

-The bench posted the matter after four weeks.
+The bench issued notices to Cyrus Investment Pvt Ltd, Mistry and others and posted the matter after four weeks.
 The top court also ordered that the Tatas will not exercise power under Article 25 of the Company Law for pushing out shares of minority holders in the company.

 Senior advocate C A Sundaram, appearing for the company Cyrus Investment Pvt Ltd, submitted that instead of staying the NCLAT order, notice should be issued and two weeks be given for filing the reply.
 However, the bench said, "Our first impression is not good about the order of the tribunal.
 The tribunal granted the prayer which was not prayed".